Skiranbase/Logistic_Regression/README.md

-# Data-Science
+# Salary Prediction
-# Data Science Projects

-Objective:
+# Objective:

 Dataset is in CSV format wherein 4 columns are features and last one columns is target variable.
 Logistic regression algorithm has been used to predict target variable.

+# Algorithm used:
-Algorithm used: Logistic regression
+ Logistic regression